-Renaissance Recovery’s California recovery center is proud to announce that we offer Medication-Assisted Treatment Program (MAT) in Orange County, CA. Renaissance Recovery and its respective leadership have completed a year of research and development, and know that MAT is an effective form of treatment to fight addiction.
-In addition to our MAT program, we also offer a range of addiction treatment programs to provide the support necessary for long-term addiction recovery from opioid abuse disorder.
+Renaissance Recovery’s California recovery center is proud to announce that we offer Medication-Assisted Treatment Program (MAT) in Orange County, CA. Renaissance Recovery and its respective leadership know that MAT is an effective form of treatment to fight addiction, according to SAMHSA it is proven to improve patient survival and increase retention in treatment.